Ebi2626/peopleApi/readme.md

 # People API

-Simple REST API with people list
+Simple REST API with people list.
+You can see demo [here](https://peoplelistapi.herokuapp.com/)

 ## Getting Started